You are $75 away from free shipping

 One of the main answers to how to help a sunburn is to stop exposing your skin to the sun.
 If you’re outside and realize you have a sunburn, the Skin Cancer Foundation advises getting inside ASAP.
-You don’t want to expose your skin to any more sun right now.
+You don’t want to expose your skin to any more sun as it can keep burning.

 According to the American Academy of Dermatology, one of the simplest ways to get sunburn relief is to take frequent cold baths and showers.
 Just avoid staying in the tub for too long, which can be drying—and avoid harsh soap, which may irritate your skin further.
 The Skin Cancer Foundation states that you can also apply a cold compress.

 When it comes to how to help sunburn post-shower, don’t completely towel off.
 Instead, gently pat your skin dry and apply a moisturizer to damp skin, which the AAD says can help ease sunburn-related dryness.